 10:00

-1. You will need to download the Kenya shapefile.
-This is called ken_adm_iebc_20191031_SHP.zip on the website.
+ken_adm_iebc_20191031_SHP.zipon the website.
 It will download a zip file, which you need to extract.
-You must extract the whole contents, as a shapefile is composed of multiple files.
+You must extract the whole contents, as a shapefile is composed of multiple files. - Then, using

-3. Make a static map of the object you have just created using geom_sf().
+st_read, read inken_admbnda_adm2_iebc_20191031.shp, which is the shapefile containing the lowest level, subcounty boundaries. - Make a static map of the object you have just created using

 Solution